-Impaired driving is a serious criminal offence that poses significant risks to public safety.
-It involves operating a motor vehicle while under the influence of alcohol or drugs, which can severely impair one's ability to drive safely.
+Impaired driving is a serious criminal offence that endangers public safety.
+It involves operating a motor vehicle while under the influence of alcohol, drugs, or both, impairing one's ability to drive responsibly.

 Impaired driving is defined under Section 320.14 of the Criminal Code.